NicoJuicy/LearnML/ml/automl_tools.md

 [Kedro — A Python Framework for Reproducible Data Science Project](https://towardsdatascience.com/kedro-a-python-framework-for-reproducible-data-science-project-4d44977d4f04)

-Kedro is an open-source Python framework for creating reproducible, maintainable and modular data science code.
+Kedro is an open-source Python framework for creating reproducible, maintainable, and modular data science code.

 Kedro borrows concepts from software engineering and applies them to machine-learning code such as modularity, separation of concerns, and versioning.